Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Supplementary information

 In this section, we detail the derivation of the Wigner transport equation discussed in the main text.

 We start from the single-particle Hamiltonian $H$ of an electron in a crystal in presence of an electric field, that is

-where $H_0$ is the Hamiltonian of a crystal in its ground state, $e$ the electronic charge, $\boldsymbol{x}$ the position operator, $\boldsymbol{E}$ the electric field and $\boldsymbol{d} = e \boldsymbol{x}$ the dipole operator.
-We further make the hypothesis that the electric field can be added as a perturbation, so that the eigenvectors $\ket{\psi_{\boldsymbol{k} b}}$ of $H$ are approximately the eigenvectors of $H_0$ as well (with Bloch quantum numbers $\boldsymbol{k}$ for the wavevector and $b$ for the band index).
-The eigenvalues of $H_0$ are denoted as $\epsilon_b(\boldsymbol{k})$.
+where $H_0$ is the Hamiltonian of a crystal in its ground state, $e$ the electronic charge, $\boldsymbol{x}$ the position operator, $\boldsymbol{E}$ the electric field and $\boldsymbol{\hat{d}} = e \boldsymbol{x}$ the dipole operator.
+We further make the hypothesis that the electric field can be added as a perturbation, so that the eigenvectors $\ket{\psi_{\boldsymbol{k} b s}}$ of $H$ are approximately the eigenvectors of $H_0$ as well ($\boldsymbol{k}$ is the wavevector, $b$ the band index, and $s$ the spin index are Bloch quantum numbers).
+The eigenvalues of $H_0$ are denoted as $\epsilon_{bs}(\boldsymbol{k})$.
 We also stress that the single-particle approximation is consistent with the numerical implementation using parameters computed from density-functional theory.